-KRS § 275.335 identifies who has the authority to initiate a legal action on behalf of and in the name of an LLC.46 KRS § 275.340 provided that the determination that a person did not have not proper authority to initiate an action on behalf of an LLC could not be "asserted as a defense to an action brought by the LLC or as the basis for the LLC to bring a subsequent suit in the
+KRS section 375.335 recites who has the authority to initiate a legal action on behalf of and in the name of an LLC.28 KRS section 375.340 provided that the determination that there was not proper authority to initiate an action on behalf of an LLC may not be "asserted as a defense to an action brought by the LLC or as the basis for the LLC to bring a subsequent suit in the same cause of action."
+KRS section 275.340 has caused mischief in that it is being applied in a manner not intended, and for that reason it has been deleted.